The local authority search is one of the mandatory conveyancing searches you will need when buying a house with a mortgage.

 In this article:

-This search reviews all the information the local authority holds on the house you’re buying.
+A local authority search reviews all the information the local authority holds on the house you’re buying.
 It provides a detailed view of the property and some general information about its surrounding area.
 It covers a wide range of factors relevant to the property and how it may be used in the future, it will also reveal any financial liabilities that may fall on you as the new owner.

 This checks entries on the Local Land Charges Register about the property and the land it sits on to see if there are any legal restrictions related to your purchase.